syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/responsiveness.md

 {% endhighlight %}

-To auto-resize the Scheduler height – set the **Height** property of the Scheduler to **100%** and also set some specific height (either percentage or pixel values) to its parent container (or) to the html and body tag elements as shown below.
+To auto-resize the Scheduler height – set the **Height** property of the Scheduler to **100%** and also set some specific height (either percentage or pixel values) to its parent container (or) to the HTML and body tag elements as shown below.

 {% highlight razor %}